 4. Transactional Style MDM

-This style reduces latency by direct coordination between master and source, and comes with the advantage of enforcing data governance rules across the enterprise.
+This style reduces latency through direct coordination between master and source, and comes with the advantage of enforcing data governance rules across the enterprise.
 However, it requires a high level of expertise and the right tools for custom coding to ensure proper flow and prevent flawed data from propagating across the environment.

 A core challenge of MDM in SOA is a data governance approach that standardizes data structure and rules between the repository and the host of remote systems, services, and software.
 Coordinating a working protocol for exchanging and overwriting data between different systems can be a daunting challenge for existing IT staff.
 That’s where partnering with a trusted expert simplifies the MDM picture.